kai-luni/cgm-ml/src/data_utils/dataset_generation_databricks/SETUP.md

 	* name: 'cgm-ml-scope'
 	* Manage Principal: All Users
   	* Get DNS Name and Resource ID from Azure Portal

+#### Generating SAS tokens

+To generate SAS token for access to a storage account in portal, go to the storage account in portal and from left panel select Shared access signature from Security+Networking

+* Permissions for mlapi storage account
+    * Read
+    * List

+* Permissions for dset storage account
+    * Read
+    * List
+    * Write

+for more details you can check this https://adamtheautomator.com/azure-sas-token/

 ### Check if setup is correct

 To check if the setup is correct, you can run the databricks notebook and see if all the steps succeed.

+# Databricks setup for new user

+A new user should setup cgm-ml git(hub) repository

+* Repos -> Add Repo
+	* cgm-ml with HTTPS
+	* open databricks notebook
+* Create git access token
+	* Go to https://github.com/settings/tokens and create a token -> remember this
+* User settings -> Git integration:
+	* Select: Github, Supply your github handle + token